Chart Color Schemes

 Age

-Yallourn North - Glengarry's median age exceeds the national pattern
+Yallourn North - Glengarry's population is slightly older than the national pattern